Berkeley-MDes/tdf-fa24-Bhuratshryas/README.md

 # Week 2: Making a phone stand using Rhino #
 ## Week of 09/07/2024

 Rhino seems like an interesting software to build things as it is parametric and things can be edited quite quickly because of this.
-I wanted to make the phone stand for my own phone dimensions so that I can keep it comfortably on my study table.
+I wanted to make the phone stand for my phone dimensions so that I could keep it comfortably on my study table.

 Here's how it went like: